BaharaJr/api-docs/docs/users/import-export/import-export.md

 ![img alt](/images/SelectingDataImportTemplate.png)

-4. From the organization unit tree, select the organization in which you want to import data.
+4. From the organization unit tree, select the organization in which data has to be imported.

 5. Click on Get Import Template to download the template of the form in which data has to be imported.
 The excel sheet for importing data with all data entry fields will be downloaded.